ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 * `curl` (web api handling/protocols for ^JSONOpen)
 * `duktape` (JavaScript evaluation)
 * `evserver` (LINUX fast server)
-* `mongo` (mongodb access)
+* `mongo` (Mongo db access)
+* `mssql` (Microsoft SQL db access)
+* `mysql` (MYSQL db access)
 * `postgres` (postgres access)
+* `unittest` (unit tests for mssql)
+* `zlib` (text compression for databases - used for mssql at present)

+# Character set
+CS expects UTF8 both internally and in user data shipped to it.
+It may attempt to convert some user and script extended ascii or utf16 data to UTF8 on the fly, mostly related to funny quotes and doublequotes.

+CS disallows use of the backtick in any user input or script so it can be dedicate to internal use.
+Such use includes:
+* `fact fields` - read and write fact fields that need escaping with back ticks instead of individual escapes, faster since don't have to interpret each character
+* `rules` - all compiled rules terminate with backtick to support fast scan to next rule
+* `transient variables` - values of transient variables have a hidden prefix of 2 backticks to support not allowing visibility of or changing of the value  outside local ownership  region
+* `dictionary words` - internal system words from dictionarysystem.h may have 1 or more backticks at start so no user word lookup could find them. the number of preceeding backticks  indicates the kind of value the word has (property, sysstemflag, parsevalue, misc)
+* `user function definitions` - multiple bots redefining the same function have their definitions all concatenated together, separated with backticks and indictor of bot ownership
+* `keywords file` - multiple bots may use the same keywords in various concepts, each word is separated by a bot id using backtick

-# User Data
+# User Data Representatino

 First you need to understand the basic data available to the user and CS and how it is represented and allocated.

 ![ChatScript data allocations](alloc.png)

 ## Text Strings

-The first fundamental datatype is the text string.
+The most fundamental datatype is the text string.
 This is a standard null-terminated C string represented in UTF8.
 Text strings represent words, phrases, things to say.
 They represent numbers (converted on the fly when needed to float and int64 values for computation).
 They represent the names of functions, concepts, topics, user variables, even CS script.

 Strings are allocated out of either the stack (transiently for $_ transient variables) or the heap (for normal user variables and dictionary word names).

+Strings can be part of facts (triples of strings) and the users input sentence is kept internally as an ordered array of strings.

 ## Dictionary Entries

 The second fundamental datatype is the dictionary entry (typedef WORDENTRY).
 A dictionary entry points to a string in the heap and has other data attached.
 For example, function names in the dictionary tell you how many arguments they require, where to go to execute their code.
 User variable names in the dictionary store a pointer to their value string (in the heap).
 Topic names track which bots are allowed to use them.

-Ordinary English words have bits describing their part-of-speech information and how to use them in parsing.
+Dictionary entries have property bits (describing them re part of speech tagging), systemflag bits (more about usage of the word in English like does it require a direct object), internalBits (that may indicate features like is it a function definition, a query, a concept or topic, does it have uppercase letter in it anywhere, etc).
+See dictionarySystem.h for full form of typedef
+below:

 ```
 typedef struct WORDENTRY //   a dictionary entry